michalroots/michalroots.github.io/_pages/experience-design-consulting.md

 ---
 layout: page
-title: Experiences
+title: Experience Design Consulting
 description: Facilitation wizard at your disposal.
 ---

 **Facilitation wizard at your disposal 🧙‍♂️.**

 ## My Offer:
-- I design and facilitate containers for playful co-creation
+- I'm here to help you design a totally magickal event
-- In-Real-Life is my Ikigai superpower
+-  In-Real-Life is my Ikigai superpower, but I created some powerful online experiences as well.
-- Five days to one Moon Cycle is my fav length
-- Focus on co-creation of tangible artefacts
-- Price depends on many moving parts.
-Let's talk.
+- €100 / session (~1.5h, prep time included in the price).
+Token payments possible.

 💌 michalroots@protonmail.com <br>
 🐦 [@michalkorzonek](https://twitter.com/michalkorzonek)

-(If you're looking for experience design consulting, [here's my offer](/experience-design-consulting){:target="_blank"})
+(If you're looking for facilitation and experience design, [here's my offer](/experiences){:target="_blank"})

 ✨

-## Selected Portfolio
+## Portfolio
-### In-Real-Life
+In-Real-Life
 - [**Regenerative Village Builders Mastermind**](https://twitter.com/michalkorzonek/status/1565240255564980225){:target="_blank"} - 11 days mastermind, where 15 village builders created 192 pages book about building regen villages.
 September 2022, Traditional Dream Factory.
 - **Human Mycelium Activation** - September 2022, Traditional Dream Factory & Gathering of The Tribes.
 - **Bruno and Vera Wedding Ceremony** - two friends asked me to hold a wedding ceremony for them, in front of their friends and families.
 It was magickal.
 Portugal, September 2021.